-- Example 9.L An adult, habitually resident in Contracting Party A, has established powers of representation, wherein they have designated a specific representative, in anticipation of a time when they will be unable to look after their own interests.
-Following the onset of a significant impairment to the personal faculties of the adult, a competent authority in Contracting Party A has declared the powers are now in force.
-The representative is tasked with managing the adult's personal and financial interests.
-The adult has some savings in a bank located in Contracting Party B. To streamline the management of the adult's finances, the representative would like to move those savings to the adult's savings account in Contracting Party A. Contracting Party B has recently passed a new law to protect vulnerable investors / account holders from financial exploitation.
+An adult, habitually resident in Contracting Party A, has established powers of representation, wherein they have designated a specific representative, in anticipation of a time when they will be unable to look after their own interests.
+Following the onset of a significant impairment to the personal faculties of the adult, a competent authority in Contracting Party A has declared the powerswhich are now in force.
+The representative is tasked with managing assisting the adult's in managing their personal and financesial interests.
+The adult has some savings a pension fund under a registered pension plan in a bank located in Contracting Party B. The adult would like to liquidate this pension fund and transfer the money to a savings account in Contracting Party A, to streamline the management of their finances.
+To streamline the management of the adult's finances, the representative would like to move those savings to the adult's savings account in Contracting Party A. The power of representation provides that in order to liquidate the entire pension fund at once, the representative of the adult needs to seek the authorisation of the tax authority in Contracting Party B, which will then notify the relevant tax authority in Contracting Party A of the liquidation and transfer of funds, to avoid double taxation.
+This authorisation requirement may fall within the scope of Article 15(3) as the powers themselves prescribe it.352Contracting Party B has recently passed a new law to protect vulnerable investors / account holders from financial exploitation.
 Under this new law, following a request by a client (or their representative) to carry out a transaction, the financial institution has the discretion to place the requested transaction on hold until they can determine whether the instructions given are the right course of action or if there is some level of financial abuse or exploitation.
-The representative of the adult will have to cooperate with the requirements of the financial institution in order to exercise their powers in Contracting Party B. - D. Withdrawal or modification of powers of representation
+The representative of the adult will have to cooperate with the requirements of the financial institution in order to exercise their powers in Contracting Party B.

+D. Withdrawal or modification of powers of representation

-- 9.22 Article 16 allows the competent authorities that have jurisdiction under the Convention to withdraw or modify the powers of representation conferred by the adult by virtue of Article 15. - 9.23 This provision aims to reconcile the respect for the will, and preferences, instructions and wishes expressed by an adult in advance of their impairment and the need to protect the adult when their condition deteriorates, and the powers of representation have become effective. - 9.24 The application of Article 16 is limited to cases where powers conferred by an adult are "not exercised in a manner sufficient to guarantee the protection" of the adult or their property.
-In such cases, the powers can be modified or withdrawn following a decision by a competent authority that the person to whom they were conferred is exercising them poorly or inadequately.
-In taking this decision, the competent authorities should take into consideration (insofar as possible) the law governing the powers of representation, which may have been designated by the adult themselves.
+- 9.23 Article 16 allows the competent authorities that have jurisdiction under the Convention to withdraw or modify353 the powers of representation conferred granted by the adult by virtue of Article 15.354 - 9.24 This provision aims to reconcile the respect for the will, preferences, instructions and wishes expressed by an adult in advance of their impairment and the need to protect the adult when their condition deteriorates, and the powers of representation have become effective.355 - 9.25 The application of Article 16 is limited to cases where powers conferred granted by an adult are "not exercised in a manner sufficient to guarantee the protection" of the adult or their property.
+In such cases, the powers can be modified or withdrawn following a decision by a competent authority that the person to whom they were conferred is exercising them is doing so poorly or inadequately.
+In taking this decision, competent authorities should take into consideration (insofar as possible) the law governing the powers of representation, which may have been designated by the adult themselves.356